jchristn/RegexMatcher/README.md

 Do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

-## New in v1.0.3
+## New in v1.0.5

-- XML documentation
+- ```MatchPreference``` property to specify how to handle multiple match scenarios: first match, longest match, or shortest match

 ## Important Notes